-Stand Up Animations: Triggered after the knockdown timer runs out (Adjustable under Global -> Knock Down Options).
+Stand Up Animations: Triggered after the knockdown timer runs out.
+The time between knockdowns and stand up are adjusted under Global -> Knock Down Options.

 - The Default animation is triggered whenever the engine can't find the related stand up animation. - All Knockdown animations can have its own follow up stand up animation.
 Example: You may have a sweep animation that have your character facing down instead of facing up.
 You can set that animation to end at the down state and have a specific stand up for the sweep animation as a continuation of that clip.